assetto-corsa-web/accweb/README.md

 ## Backup
 <a name="backup" />

-To backup your files, copy and save the `config` directory as well as the `start.sh` or `start.cmd` depending on your OS.
-The `config` directory can later be placed inside the new accweb version directory and you can adjust the new `start.sh`/`start.cmd` based on your old configuration (don't overwrite it, there meight be breaking changes).
+To backup your files, copy and save the `config` directory as well as the `config.yml`.
+The `config` directory can later be placed inside the new accweb version directory and you can adjust the new `config.yml` based on your old configuration (don't overwrite it, there meight be breaking changes).

 ## Contribute and support
 <a name="support" />